NORTHERN IRELAND BOWLING ASSOCIATION

 For Semi-finals and Finals, the choice of discs shall be at the discretion of the League or Competitions Secretary.

-8. Sides taking part in any Cup or League match, together with semi-finalists and finalists in the NIBA Championships, must wear white or Club coloured shirts (with collars) provided that such colours and designs have been approved by the GP Committee and must wear white trousers or white tailored shorts, white socks and if worn, a white pullover or cardigan and a white belt.
-Jackets, headgear and raingear must be white or the same as previously approved Club colours.
+8. Sides taking part in any Cup or League match, together with semi-finalists and finalists in the NIBA Championships, must wear white or Club colours shirts, or blouses (with collars), and must wear white or Club colours trousers, tailored shorts, skirts, cropped trousers, socks and if worn, a white or Club colours pullover, cardigan or belt.
+Jackets, headgear and raingear must be white or of Club colours.

-9. Any player who plays or practices on any part of the green shall be ineligible to play in any competitive match or tie on that green later the same day, with the exception of the Semi-finals and Finals of the Associations Championships and Veterans Championships.
+9. Any player who plays or practices on any part of the green shall be ineligible to play in any competitive match or tie on that green later the same day, with the exception of the Semi-finals and Finals of the Associations Championships, N.I.
+Veterans Championships, Leagues and Cups and IWBA or NIWBA Championships, Leagues and Cup matches.

 10. Time of Commencing